unaguil/spq-code-examples/testing-examples/example-junitperf-jersey-mysql/README.md

       mvn datanucleus:schema-create

-Performance tests can be launched using the following command (the server will be automatically launched for the tests an a data fixture will be added to perform the tests)
+Performance tests can be launched using the following command (a Grizzly server will be automatically launched with some test data)

       mvn verify -Pintegration-tests